Employee Wellbeing Is Key for Workplace Productivity

 Comparing employees who are engaged but not thriving with those who are engaged and thriving, those who aren't thriving report the following risks:

-more likely to experience burnout often or always
+61% higher likelihood of burnout often or always

-more likely to report daily sadness and anger
+Double the rate of daily sadness and anger

 This relationship is also reciprocal.
 As mentioned, career wellbeing is the foundation for the other wellbeing elements.
 And employee engagement is the single biggest driver of career wellbeing.